-- 1. Other summer commitments that either the student or the faculty member may have must not interfere with the demands of this program.
-Please note that during the grant period students may not enroll in summer school since they are expected to commit to the project a minimum of 35 40 hours per week.
+1. Other summer commitments that either the student or the faculty member may have must not interfere with the demands of this program.
+Please note that during the grant period students may not enroll in summer school since they are expected to commit to the project up to 35 hours per week.
 The collaborative work schedule shall be the priority over all other commitments and will be determined in consultation with the faculty mentor.
 Students may not stay on campus beyond the ten-week period for which they have been funded.
-Faculty members are discouraged from teaching in summer school or participating in any other grant program during the grant period. - 2.
-Teams are expected to be present for the group sessions unless prior arrangements have been made with the Program Coordinator for Faculty Student Summer Research Program when the awards are accepted. - 3.
-Teams may be asked to participate in programs where they can present reports of their work from the summer to the larger Skidmore community during the succeeding academic year.
+Faculty members are discouraged from teaching in summer school or participating in any other grant program during the grant period.

-- 4. All financial documentation and itemized receipts for the summer portion of the program need to be submitted to the Office of DOF/VPAA by the end of the summer program.
+- 2. Teams are expected to be present for the group sessions unless prior arrangements have been made with the Program Coordinator for Faculty Student Summer Research Program when the awards are accepted. - 3.
+Teams may be asked to participate in programs where they can present reports of their work from the summer to the larger Skidmore community during the succeeding academic year. - 4.
+All financial documentation and itemized receipts for the summer portion of the program need to be submitted to the Office of DOF/VPAA by the end of the summer program.
 The Program Coordinator will arrange for a paid outing for all summer students; individual faculty will not be reimbursed for entertainment.
 All additional program expenses need to be submitted to the Office of the DOF/VPAA by May 15. - 5.
 A FINAL REPORT is required from both the student and the faculty member.
 Presentation at the Final Meeting will constitute the Final Report.
 However, if a final presentation is not made at the Final Meeting, a written Final Report must be submitted by both the student and the faculty member to the Office of the Dean of the Faculty and Vice President for Academic Affairs by September 15 immediately following the summer the research project occurred.
 Failure to file a final report may result in advances being treated as taxable income and will disqualify participants from future grant opportunities.
-The Final Report, submitted online, will consist of the following: - 1.
-An itemized expense form and receipts for expenditures that supported the work of the project. - 2.
-A brief written summary. - 3.
-A description of the future educational and professional plans of the student participants, including plans for additional research in their junior and senior years. - 4.
-All materials and/or equipment purchased with the aid of grant funding become the property of Skidmore College when the funded project is completed.
+The Final Report, submitted online, will consist of a written summary and a brief description of expenditures.

-DUE: September 15, 2023
+DUE: September 15, 2025